 Time scale This field allows selecting the time scale: last hour, views by day, last 7 days and last 30 days.
 The last hour is calculated from the minute before the current minute.
 The view by day covers the whole day, except for the current day in which data run up to the previous minute.
 The last 7 and 30 days refer to the period that has ended the day before at midnight.
-The 🕏 button allows refreshing the display of data.
+The 🥏 button allows displayed data to be refreshed.
 Display the In the case of a view by day, this field offers a calendar allowing you to select the date.
-Collapse The 📘 button allows collapsing all graphs on the page in a single action.
-Expand The 🔳 button allows expanding all graphs on the page in a single action.
+Collapse The 🧮 button allows all graphs on the page to be collapsed at once.
+Expand The button allows all graphs on the page to be expanded at once.
+Add a column This button makes it possible to increase the number of columns to be displayed for curves and other information.
+Therefore, information will be grouped in the same column for each active interface.
+Remove a column This button makes it possible to reduce the number of columns to be displayed for curves and other information.